-I didn’t write this because I think cleaning products are fun, I wrote it because they’re easy to give up.
-Plastic pollution can feel impossible to solve, but cleaning is a painless habit to change – who cares what you use, as long as it works?
-(I also wrote about plastic-free shampoo and other toiletry options.)
+I didn’t write this because I think sustainable cleaning products are particularly fun or fascinating, I wrote it because they’re an easy change.
+Plastic pollution can feel impossible to solve, but cleaning products are a pretty painless place to start.

-I have a master’s degree in sustainability, so I have no excuse.
-But I was still using the old-fashioned, plastic-packaged brands for laundry, dishes, and occasional toilet scrubbing until I started researching this series of plastic-free product reviews.
+Despite having a master’s degree in sustainability, I was still using old-fashioned, plastic-packaged laundry detergent, dish soap, and cleaning products until I started researching this series of plastic-free product reviews.

 Why?
-Because sure, there’s a better way, but there’s always something more fun to plan, too.
+Because there was always something more fun to do.
+Until 2020.

-Well, this is what you get when you leave a travel blogger (mostly) at home for a few months.
-Since I haven’t been traveling much or planning trips, I had time to do all this research on plastic-free laundry and cleaning products – and now you don’t have to.
-Never again do we need to buy plastic spray bottles, detergents and hand soaps from the grocery store thinking, “… at least I can try to recycle these.”
+Never again do we need to buy plastic spray bottles, detergents and hand soaps thinking, “… at least I can try to recycle these.”
 (Because most plastic doesn’t actually get recycled, anyway.)

 Jump to the full reviews here: